MarnixMeersman/hemipneustes/README.md

 # Hemipneustes Morphological Analysis

-This project contains an R script developed as part of an internship at the **Natural History Museum of Maastricht**.
+This project contains an R script developed as part of an internship by Maurits Meersman at the **Natural History Museum of Maastricht**.
 The script performs statistical analysis of the morphological traits of the sea urchin genus *Hemipneustes*, comparing data across different geological time periods.

 ## Access the Script here
 ➡️ [Script_Hemipneustes.R](./Script_Hemipneustes.R)